-The ABF MHC NBEDS 2021-22 was developed through consultation with key stakeholders and was endorsed by National Health Data and Information Standards Committee (NHDISC) in December 2020.
+The ABF MHC NBEDS 2022-23 was developed through consultation with key stakeholders and was endorsed by National Health Data and Information Standards Committee (NHDISC) on 16 December 2021.

 1.1 Development of the AMHCC Version 1.0

 In 2012, the Pricing Authority decided that a new mental health classification would be developed for mental health services in Australia for the purposes of ABF and IHPA commenced the Definition and Cost Drivers for Mental Health Services Project.
 The output of the project was the creation of a separate care type for mental health services, a draft definition of mental health care for classification purposes and the identification of possible cost drivers.